-In studying these topics, students apply grades 9-10 or 11-12 reading, writing and speaking and listening skills, and learn vocabulary and concepts related to history and social science.
+In studying these topics, students apply grades 9-10 or 11-12 reading, writing and speaking and listening skills and learn vocabulary and concepts related to history and social science.

 Looking Back: Connections to History and Social Science in Middle and High School

 Eighth Graders studied the foundations and institutions of democracy.
 Students in US History I and II learned more about government, economics, and the history of the nation.
-World History II introduced them to developments in countries outside the United States in the 19th through early 21st centuries.
+World History II introduced them to modern developments in countries outside the United States.
 Another elective, Economics, deals with economic theory.
-There are also standards for personal financial literacy that may be taught as a stand-alone course or integrated into courses such as mathematics, business, or family and consumer science.
+There are also standards for personal financial literacy and news/media literacy that may be taught as stand-alone courses or integrated into history and social science or other subjects.

 United States Government and Politics Content Standards